 - Strict liability: In some cases, medical device manufacturers can be held strictly liable for injuries caused by their products, regardless of fault.
 Under this theory, the plaintiff must prove that the device was defective and that the defect caused their injuries.

-To hold a medical device manufacturer liable, the plaintiff typically must prove that the device was defective, that the defect caused their injuries, and that they were using the device as intended.
+To hold a manufacturer liable for a defective medical product, the plaintiff typically must prove that the device was defective, that the defect caused their injuries, and that they were using the device as intended.

 In some cases, liability may be shared among multiple parties, such as the manufacturer, distributor, or healthcare provider.
 An experienced defective medical device lawyer can help navigate the complexities of these cases and build a strong claim for compensation.